Reimagining the Paywall Experience

 second version of our wireframe

-I facilitated a team sketch session where we shared ideas and combined the strongest concepts into Version 1.
-Based on feedback, I refined the layout and content to create Version 2.
+I facilitated a team sketch session where we shared ideas and combined the strongest concepts into V1, which we then iterated into V2 based on quick user feedback.
+Key changes include:

 • Sticky CTA footer → Keeps the upgrade action visible while scrolling